 My desire to do something like this was with me back then, but it was vague, hibernating.
 And though the pipe that burst at my uncle’s building a few nights ago, dealing with the tenants and soaked floors, has finally set me to this, no single reason explains why I’m here on this train today, writing in this notebook, much less what I hope to accomplish other than the act itself.
 In part, it’s the culmination of so many experiences, of stress, of one incident too far, but that’s saying too little, almost trivializing my unease, and is certainly incomplete.
 Because it’s also about admitting that I’m in need of something that must be done now, a rebellion of sorts against myself that starts with me setting out to visit every stop on the F, whatever that means.

 The train settles into Coney Island – Stillwell Avenue.
 The conductor squawks: “Last stop.”
 The doors open.
-I step out into the humidity.
-I walk down stairwells and ramps through the nearly deserted station onto the street.
-Along the way I pass an Asian family, black MTA workers, a Hispanic man wearing a fedora, a lifeguard chair by a token booth, stained glass images of old time Coney Island (some are mildly grotesque like the man with flipper instead of hands).
+I step out into the humidity, walk down stairwells and ramps through the nearly deserted station onto the street.
+Along the way I pass an Asian family, black MTA workers, a Hispanic man wearing a fedora, a lifeguard chair by a token booth, and stained glass images of old fashion side show attractions, like this mentally disabled man dressed as a jungle monster.

 On Stillwell and Surf Avenues, the Welcome To Coney Island sign greats me with its joker grin.
 I walk to the familiar, West 12th Street, and recline against a fence across the street from the Sideshow By The Seashore Theatre.
 Its marquee advertises: Blockhead, Snakeology, Sword Swallower, Electra, Weird Women, Strange Men, their likenesses painted in tan, red ochre and turquoise.
 I’m about to head over to the freak show when an elderly couple turns onto the block.
 They walk past me to the boardwalk.
 He gripping his cane.
 She holding his arm.
 Her floral perfume pleasing.